fastlaneb/fastlaneb.github.io/_posts/2023-01-15-Creating-a-LinkedIn-Headshot-with-AI.md

 title: "Creating a LinkedIn Headshot with AI"
 date: 2023-01-15
 categories: [Practical AI]
-tags: [text-to-image, stablediffusion, training, finetuning, models, prompting]
+tags: [text-to-image, stablediffusion, training, finetuning, models, prompting, automatic1111]
 ---

-<h3>Our Goal: Create an AI generated LinkedIn Headshot that makes our lil heart sing.</h3>
+<h3><b>Our Goal:</b> Create an AI generated LinkedIn Headshot that makes our lil heart sing.</h3>

 To accomplish this goal, we want to use an AI "Text-to-Image" model.
 You may have heard of the OpenAI DALL-E models.
 We're going to use the most popular Open Source Model, Stable Diffusion.

 To train our model we are going to use Google's Colaboratory platform: <https://colab.research.google.com/>

-We will also celebrate the work of the ["TheLastBen"](https://github.com/TheLastBen/) and use publicly available Jupyter notebook.
+We will also celebrate the work of the ["TheLastBen"](https://github.com/TheLastBen/) and use his publicly available Jupyter notebook.
 Let's ride:

 <h4> Preparation </h4>
 1. Create a Google account if you don't have one.
 Login.